noahehall/multicloud/multicloud.md

 - gateways vs routers: are usually separate devices, but modern routers can function as gateways
   - gateways connect networkers
   - router deliver data within a network

+### Edge

+- infrastructure and software that moves data processing and analysis as close as necessary to where data is created.
+- used to deliver intelligent, real-time responsiveness, and streamline the amount of data transferred.
+- includes services for caching, storage, databases, compute, etc
+- Edge locations: are remote locations outside of a normal cloud/on-premises data center.
+  - often lack connectivity or have intermittent connectivity to the cloud.
+  - require real-time or low-latency data collection and processing

+### Hybrid

+- blending of cloud resources with on-premises resources.
+- use cases include applications requiring low-latency connectivity to on-premises systems and data residency requirements.
+- implemented via a combination of
+  - gateways to connect standard on-premises resources to resources in the cloud
+  - hardware that moves cloud-native technology to the on-premises location.

 ## Storage